mattcarlotta/react-starter-kit/README.md

 3 - While at the app's `root` folder, start both servers using `npm run dev`.

-To build and bundle your client resources for production, use `npm run build` with inside the client's `root` folder.
+To build and bundle your client resources for production, use `npm run build` while inside the client's `root` folder.

 Unit testing will watch all your changes in the test files as well as create coverage folder for you via `npm run test`

-### Client Configuration
+## Client Configuration

 - Webpack config paths are based on the file structure in `config/paths.js` (modify the source and file names based upon your needs).
 - `client/config/webpack.common.js` common webpack config for both development and production environments.